markus-zzz/myc64-pocket/README.md

 Have a look at this [Youtube
 playlist](https://youtube.com/playlist?list=PLZUvG8cL98Z_DWweg3JRiITaK35yoCMK0&si=WcyRysbsj9mhh51e)
-(which I will try to keep up-to-date when something noteworthy is added).
+(that I will try to keep up-to-date when something noteworthy is added).

 In short though, the core is still work-in-progress but quite a lot of things actually do work (plus minus some emulation discrepancies).